demandchain/developer.offerengine.com/content/v1/full_purchase.md

 This single operation will create a new user, if that user doesn't already exist, execute a single purchase transaction, and will associate credit card information with the user

-It doesn't matter if a user or credit card object already exist in the system.
-The backend software is intelligent enough to match existing objects to fullfill the purchase properly.
+It doesn't matter if a user or credit card resource already exists in the system.
+The backend software is intelligent enough to match existing resources to fullfill the purchase properly.

 ## Request